 If there is a large infestation of rats on your property, for example, you may find them leaving their nest during the day.

 Generally, rats are more nocturnal creatures unless there are lots of them living in one area.

 Rats are very cautious rodents.
 They are fully aware of all the dangers that other animals and people pose to them.

 They have predators on foot (cats eat rats, for instance), and also predators in the air (birds of prey).
 To reduce the chances of being an easy meal for a predator, rats will travel through covered areas and will do most of their traveling after sundown.

 When it is dark, a rat is less likely to be caught.
 Having said that, it is not uncommon to see a rat during the day.

 This post has given you an insight into how far rats travel from their nest and has also identified reasons why a rat will travel.

 What does it mean in real terms?

-Well, they say that is big, populated cities, we are only ever 10 feet away from a rat.
+Well, they say that in big, populated cities, we are only ever 10 feet away from a rat.
 That means we are never too far away from a rats nest!
-Out in the country, I imagine that could be slightly worse, but who knows!
+Out in the sticks, I imagine that could be slightly worse, but who knows!